UnglazedPottery/react-messenger/client/README.md

 React Messenger App
 - using Socket.io, Bootstrap
+- Socket.io for creating realtime communication between server and client

 How it Works:
 - create a new contact or login as an existing contact